 For all new substances referred to in Paragraph (ii), above, the projected concentration(s) expected to be present in the authorized discharge(s).

-An approval by the applicable POTW Authority for connection to a POTW.

-A certification signed by a Qualified Professional Engineer or Qualified CHMM in accordance with Section 3(b)(8) of this general permit.
+A certification signed by a Qualified Professional Engineer or Qualified CHMM in accordance with Section 3(b)(9) of this general permit.